 A Brief Overview of FERPA

 FERPA, or the Family Educational Rights and Privacy Act, was signed into law in 1974.
 The law established some ground rules for educational institutions that receive federal funding, giving parents the right to review, challenge, and consent to the disclosure of the education records of their children.
-Under the law, standardized test scores, health information, behavioral reports and grades are all protected.
+Under the law, standardized test scores, health information, behavior reports and grades are all protected.
 Once students turn 18, however, they gain control over their educational records.

 If a school’s FERPA compliance isn’t up to par, this doesn’t necessarily give parents the right to sue them.
 What it does do, however, is potentially threaten a school’s federal funding.
 If a school fails to achieve FERPA compliance after a set amount of time determined by the Family Policy Compliance Office (FPCO), then the school’s federal funding could be lost.